 Allergy shotsAllergy injections; Allergen immunotherapy

-Who Can Benefit from Allergy Shots?
+Who can Benefit From Allergy Shots?

 - Weed and tree pollen

-- Mold or fungi
+- Mold or fungus

 - Animal dander